aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-rows-and-columns-in-php/autofit-rows-and-columns-in-php/_index.md

     # cells (from 1st to 9th column) within the row

-    #$worksheet->autoFitRow(2,0,8) # Uncomment this line if you to do AutoFit Row in a Range of Cells.
+    #$worksheet->autoFitRow(2,0,8) # Uncomment this line if you want to do AutoFit Row in a range of cells.
 Also, comment line 288.

     # Saving the modified Excel file in default (that is Excel 2003) format